Computational resources outside of Milaļ

 The structure of the file system is different than a classical Linux, so your code has trouble finding libraries.
 See how to install binary packages.

-Disk quota exceeded error on /project
+Disk quota exceeded error on /project file systemsļ

-with the wrong permissions.
+You have files in /project with the wrong permissions.
 See how to change

 permissions.